• Media

 BurdaForward Communications

-I started as a Communications student trainee at BurdaForward during my bachelor's degree - now I'm studying for my master's degree and I'm still here.
-But it's precisely there, in Corporate Communications, where everything comes together and you're always close to the action, that I really feel at home.
-When I'm not sitting at my desk in the office or at home, I'm always out and about - whether it's on spontaneous city trips or in the mountains hiking and skiing.
+My work as a communications student intern at BurdaForward has been with me throughout my entire studies, starting with my bachelor's degree and now continuing with my master's.
+But it's precisely there, in corporate communications, where everything comes together and you're always close to the action, that I feel right at home.
+When I'm not at home working on my master's thesis, I'm usually out and about, whether on spontaneous city trips or hiking and skiing in the mountains.

 back